'Absolutely horrific': Madison responds to Kenosha police shooting of Jacob Blake

 Protester Jae Buck, 21, said she was sexually harassed by a police officer while out of state about a month ago.
 Buck, who is white, said the experience gave her a taste of what she said it must be like to be afraid of police all the time.

-"No one is our here protesting or being angry for no reason," Buck said.
+"No one is out here protesting or being angry for no reason," Buck said.

 Brandi Grayson — founder and CEO of Urban Triage, which organized many of the local protests against the death of Floyd — said her organization was not out leading protests Monday, but acting in a support role.